NovaSquirrel/HexQuest/README.md

 ## Zombies

-You can have 10 zombies by default, numbered 0 to 9.
+You can have 32 zombies by default, numbered 0 to 31.
 Use `/hquest zombie number prefix name` to specify the in-world name of the zombie as well as the command prefix you have set for the zombie.

 For example, I have the command prefix set to `aaa` and my zombie is named `'NovaSquirrel`, so I do `/hquest zombie 0 aaa 'NovaSquirrel`.

 Open a query to $Z0, where 0 is replaced by the zombie number, to do actions as that zombie.

+You can set use a short code for the query's name, instead of a number.
+Use `/hquest zombietab number code`.
+For example, `/hquest zombietab 0 i` will make it so that for the first zombie, it will use a query named `$Zi` instead of `$Z0`.

+Use `/hquest zombielist` to get a list of all of your zombies and their information.

 ## Limitations